Chapter 17 – Angel of Small Death

 "Rigor mortis has already set in," McGee muttered.
 "He's been dead for three hours at least.
 Probably more."

-Tony kneeled down next to McGee, shining his Mini Maglite on Brickley's abdomen.
+Tony kneeled down next to McGee, shining his flashlight on Brickley's abdomen.
 "I'd bet money his wounds match the other victims."

 "Yeah," McGee agreed.
 "Look at his neck."